hackerwins/homepage-old/docs/project.md

 Project represents your service or application in Yorkie.
 Separate Projects can exist within a single application.
 You can add more Projects as needed, for example, if you want to manage [auth webhook](/docs/auth-webhook) and documents for specific purposes.

-To manage Projects you can use the `project` subcommand:
+To manage Projects, you can use the `project` subcommand:

 ```bash
 $ yorkie project